 Creating the future

 The files are catalogued, photographed, and digitally organized.
-The specially designed researcher's room allows access to the electronic system of archival and historical information (electronic index) and the reading and reproduction of the archival and bibliographic material (reading, digitizing, and printing machines for microfilm, photocopiers, etc.).
+The specially designed researcher's room allows access to the online system of archival and historical information (electronic index) and the reading and reproduction of the archival and bibliographic material (reading, digitizing, and printing machines for microfilm, photocopiers, etc.).

 For more information you can visit the website of the Historical Archive of National Bank of Greece.